 The ANC is an excellent example of why your headphone’s battery starts dying sooner than expected.
 Usually, the manufacturer only states how long their headphones can last without any extra feature turned on.
 Since the noise-cancellation takes a lot of processing power, you can quickly expect around 50% less battery life when the feature is enabled.

-Another feature that drains the power the same way as ANC is the Awareness or Transparency mode.
 Essentially what this does is picking up the environmental noise around you and playing it straight into your ears.
 To do that it uses microphones on the headphones.
 This feature is useful if you want to know what is going on around you without taking off your headphones.